matic-insurance/redis-claim/README.md

 Allows to check if db is already taken and claim ownership of the db.

 Common use case for the gem is microservices that share single physical redis instance.
 In such case it is common problem to make an error in redis url, or namespace.
+When passing redis url to the app it is very to make mistake in redis database number.

 ## Installation